-- 8. What SEND training have the staff at school had or are having? - All staff have undertaken Makaton training, Autism Awareness Level 1, Dyslexia Training and the school has been awarded the Inclusive Dyslexia Friendly Schools Award. - 9.
-How will my child be included in activities outside the classroom including school trips?
+8. What SEND training have the staff at school had or are having?

+All staff have undertaken Makaton training, Autism Awareness Level 1, Dyslexia Training and the school has been awarded the Inclusive Dyslexia Friendly Schools Award.

+- 9. How will my child be included in activities outside the classroom including school trips?
 Provision is made for all children to take part in all learning activities. - 10.
 How are the school's resources allocated and matched to children's special educational needs?

 Appropriate resources are available in all classrooms to help all children.
-Interventions are tracked and monitored half-termly alongside pupil progress data meetings. - 11.
-How is the decision made about what type and how much support my child will receive?
+Interventions are tracked and monitored half-termly alongside pupil progress data meetings.
 Staff and parents will create a child-focused plan, detailing the provision and targets needed to make progress when appropriate.

-12. Who can I contact for further information?
+11. Who can I contact for further information?